HermesBoots/holberton-system_engineering-devops/0x03-shell_variable_expansions/README.md

 ## Combination
 Print all combinations of two small letters using brace expansion and a sequence, but excluding "oo" using `grep`.

+## Floats
+Print a non-integer number with two trailing decimal places using `printf`.